 A law firm has raised enough money to provide help for families to protect themselves from coronavirus and other diseases around the world and in the UK after writing wills for people living in Maidenhead.

-Colemans Solicitors LLP in Maidenhead raised £7,640 after taking part in Will Aid, a national campaign which invites solicitors to give up a portion of their time in the month of November to write wills in exchange for a voluntary donation to charity.
+Colemans Solicitors in Maidenhead raised £7,640 after taking part in Will Aid, a national campaign which invites solicitors to give up a portion of their time in the month of November to write wills in exchange for a voluntary donation to charity.

 That money is then split between nine organisations – one of which is Save the Children.